asarkytbayev/Database-Management-Systems-Project/README.md

      System.err.println(e.getMessage());
   }
   ```
   The necessity of this operation lies in identity column attribute.
-See [Auto-increment Handling](#auto-increment-handling) for more info.
+See [Gensym strategy](#gensym-strategy) for more info.

 * Create a save point before adding values in each customer data file to the database
 * Inside the for loop, use one while loop to read all the lines in each customer data file